Lineas

-Lineas is Europe's largest private rail freight operator.
-Headquartered in Belgium, it also operates from various sites across France, Germany and the Netherlands.
-The company, that was established as the successor to the freight division of the Belgian National Railway Company (NMBS / SNCB) and privatized in the context of the liberalization of the rail freight market, has rapidly expanded its operations across Europe.
-Shareholders are the Federal Holding and Investment Company (Federale Participatie- en Investeringsmaatschappij) and private equity group Argos Wityu.
+Lineas is a private rail freight operator, established (as B Logistics) when the freight division of the National Railway Company of Belgium (NMBS / SNCB) was privatised in the context of the liberalisation of the European rail freight market.
+The company's headquarters are in Belgium, but it has expanded its operations across Europe and also operates from sites in France, Italy, Germany and the Netherlands.
+In 2020 Lineas was Europe's largest private rail freight operator.

-The primary business activity of Lineas is the transport of goods by rail.

 Operations

 Lineas operates an extensive rail network across Europe, with key operational hubs in Flanders and Wallonia in Belgium, alongside major logistics centers in Germany, France, and the Netherlands.

-The company has strong ties with the largest North Sea Ports (Antwerp, Ghent, Zeebrugge, Rotterdam, Terneuzen) and plays a crucial role in connecting Europe’s industrial heart and largest chemical clusters.
+The North Sea ports of Antwerp, Ghent and Rotterdam are important sources of traffic for the company.
 As a cross-border rail transport operator, Lineas provides its own traction in Belgium, Luxembourg, the Netherlands, France and Germany.
 Moreover, the company has a presence on both the French and German sides of the Rhine.

-Products and services

-Products

-Lineas offers a wide range of rail freight transport services.
-These include: